Weapons

 Because of its high cost and relative inexperience in the field, the B-2 is a fairly controversial weapon.
 While some analysts hold it up as the pinnacle of military aircraft, others say the plane has severe limitations, such as its stealth capabilities' high sensitivity to bad weather.
 But just about everybody agrees it is a pivotal development in the evolution of aeronautic technology.
 It is certainly an amazing machine.

-For much more information about the B-2, including the fascinating story of its invention, check out the links on the next page.
+For much more information about the B-2, including the fascinating story of its invention, check out the links below.